Irish government backs sale of Aer Lingus to IAG

 DUBLIN The Irish government agreed on Tuesday to sell its 25 percent stake in Aer Lingus AERL.I to IAG (ICAG.L), paving the way for the owner of British Airways and Iberia to make a formal bid for the Irish carrier.

-International Consolidated Airlines Group's (IAG) proposed 1.36 billion euro (£962 million) offer for Aer Lingus was recommended by the Irish airline's board in January but is still conditional on receiving the support of its other main shareholder, Ryanair Holdings Plc (RYA.I).
+International Consolidated Airlines Group's (IAG) proposed 1.36 billion euro ($1.48 billion) offer for Aer Lingus was recommended by the Irish airline's board in January but is still conditional on receiving the support of its other main shareholder, Ryanair Holdings Plc (RYA.I).

 "There's a number of extremely important changes that have led to this decision by government today," Paschal Donohoe told a news conference after a cabinet meeting.